 IVAN NIKOLIĆ, member of the Council

-Second term in office, 5 years – Sitting of the National Assembly of the Republic of Serbia of 16 December 2013
+Third term in office, 5 years – Sitting of the National Assembly of the Republic of Serbia of 14 February 2019

 Ivan Nikolić is a professorial fellow at the Economics Institute in Belgrade and a secretary and co-author of monthly newsletter “Macroeconomic Analyses and Trends – MAT”.
 His field of expertise is macroeconomic movements in Serbia and its surroundings.

 Born on 13 June 1975 in Belgrade, he graduated from the Belgrade Faculty of Economics, where he also obtained his MSc and PhD degrees.
 In addition, he attended the IMF’s course Financial Programming and Policies (2001) and continued his professional development in the USA (2006) and China (2011).

 Mr Nikolić began his professional career in 2002 as a junior research assistant at the Institute of Economic Sciences and in 2004 moved to a position at the Economics Institute in Belgrade.